 If you’re seeking help with this issue, or your group or fraternity would like me to speak on this topic, please feel free to contact me.
 If you live in or around the Los Angeles area, Men’s weekly support groups are now forming, to assist and empower you.
 Phone for details; (323) 936-3637.

-Recommended reading: UNDERSTANDING THE BORDERLINE MOTHER; Helping Her Children Transcend the Intense, Unpredictable, and Volatile Relationship, by Christine Ann Lawson, PhD.
+Recommended reading: Understanding the Borderline Mother: Helping Her Children Transcend the Intense, Unpredictable, and Volatile Relationship, PhD.
 Lawson’s book delineates the four sub-types of Borderlines; the Waif, Witch, Queen and Hermit.
 See Borderline Personality Forum for archived replies to questions concerning BPD in males, and you may be able to find more recent Q & A’s concerning this topic, here.